-ACADEMIC INTEGRITY IN THE GRADUTE SCHOOL OF BIOMEDICAL SCIENCES
+ACADEMIC INTEGRITY IN THE SCHOOL OF GRADUATE STUDIES

 Code of Professional Conduct: All students have a fundamental responsibility for maintaining academic integrity and intellectual honesty in their academic and professional endeavors.
 They are expected to observe generally accepted principles of scholarly work, to submit their own rather than another's work, to refrain from falsifying data, to acknowledge the published work of others in an appropriate manner, and to refrain from receiving or giving aid during examinations or other work requiring independent effort.
 When submitting written material, students take full responsibility for the originality of all work not otherwise identified by appropriate acknowledgments and imply that both the ideas and words used are their own.
 All students are expected to respect the property of faculty and other students, and not use research equipment or laboratory supplies of others without permission.

 The following general examples are designed to clarify what is not permissible.
 The list is not all-inclusive, but intends to establish that no form of academic dishonesty will be tolerated by the school, its faculty, or its students.

 - • Providing false information in any academic document or academic exercise

 - • Forging, plagiarizing, or altering any academic document